Enlarging letters Home Information Contacting Map

 General goals

-Understanding the problem of retrieving information.
-Understanding the different components of a RI system, the factors and techniques that can optimize the process and know how to use and adapt them.
-Know some applications of these systems, at least in bioinformatics and the Web.
+Understanding the problems of retrieving information.
+Knowing the different components of an information retrieval system, the factors and techniques that can optimize the process, and how to use and adapt them.
+Knowing some applications of these systems, at least in bioinformatics and the Web.

 Specific goals